 If you have a good relationship with a teacher or your doctor, they can be a great resource for any questions you have that aren’t answered here, or to practice asking for help!

 Remember that these are hard topics for everyone to talk about, but that doesn't make it wrong to bring them up.
-Even if it feels scary or uncomfortable, if you feel that you need help or support, talking to your parents is the right thing to do.
+Even if it feels frightening or uncomfortable, if you feel that you need help or support, talking to your parents/guardian is the right thing to do.
 You've got this!